jberger/GalileoSend/README.markdown

 ## Client side (javascript)

+### Starting

-* Client starts by connecting and sending file meta-data.
+Client starts by connecting and sending file meta-data.

     { name : filename, size : size_in_bytes }

 Clien then waits for ready signal.

+### Sending the file

-* On receipt of ready signal reply with chunk of file (on BINARY channel), fire the `onchunck` handler (called with the ratio of sent data to total data) then wait for ready signal.
+On receipt of ready signal reply with chunk of file (on BINARY channel), fire the `onchunck` handler (called with the ratio of sent data to total data) then wait for ready signal.
 Repeat until file is finished, or another signal causes other action to be taken.

+### Signaling that the file upload is complete

-* On receipt of ready signal when the file has finished transmitting, reply with finished signal.
+On receipt of ready signal when the file has finished transmitting, reply with finished signal.

     { finished : true }